All Episodes

 Last week, we have for two years now, started in March of 17, when Sarah Carter, John Solomon, right on this program, broke the story about a 350% increase in when we had surveillance and unmaskings of American citizens.

-Well, that was very suspicious because that meant that they were using the tools of intelligence against the American people, we're still not completely done with that investigation.
+Well, that was very suspicious because that meant that they were using the tools of intelligence against the American people.

 In his case, they surveilled, they unmasked, and then they leaked it.

-And then they set him up, we now know, by having Andrew McCabe said, Oh, you don't need a lawyer.
+And then they set him up, we now know, by having Andrew McCabe said, oh, you don't need a lawyer.

 And Comey bragging that he broke all previous protocols, something he'd never do in any other administration.

-On the fourth day of the Trump administration, he sent in his FBI agents knowing he was setting up Flynn for a perjury trap.
+On the fourth day of the Trump administration, he sent in his FBI agents knowing he was setting up Flynn for a perjury trap, which is not how justice is supposed to be served either.

 Think back.